How much will it cost to see Cindy? What are the fees?

 (3) being a standardized IFM form, think NZ where the form says US

 If you have a NZ Passport, birth certificate or Residency Visa, a scan should be uploaded into the "Labs & Docs" tab for access to some services (or bring the document to the first consult for scanning).

 Clients who have undertaken their own research and come in with specific questions or concerns often make the fastest progress.

 Does the clinic offer Emergency and After Hours care?

-Dr Cindy de Villiers' role is to turn 90 minutes into influencing a lifetime of nature and nurture towards a patient wellbeing reset.
-The clinic as a whole spends considerable effort towards creating the environment where these wellbeing resets can occur.
+Cindy’s role is to turn 90 minutes into influencing a lifetime of nature and nurture towards a client well-being reset.
+The clinic as a whole spends considerable effort towards creating the environment where these well-being resets can occur.
 Emergency care runs counter to being able to provide this considered creative environment, so see GP and After Hours services for acute and emergency care.

-Yes.
-Cindy’s work Skype address is cindy.de.villiers but the clinic prefers to use Zoom.
 Cindy will email you a Zoom link on the morning prior to your appointment.
 Please click on the link ahead of time using your laptop/tablet to give your browser time to download any necessary plugins and check mic/speaker function.
 If Cindy is running a few minutes behind, reception will be in touch to keep you posted.
-We find Zoom a lot more reliable than Skype, but Skype remains an option if there are problems.
-One way or the other, we’ll take the time to sort and there’s no need to stress.

 What's the clinic environment like and is it suitable for those with sensitivities?